 In Nigeria, there is an insufficient supply of cereals, cereal by-products and other agro-industrial wastes to sustain small- and medium-scale rabbit production (Makinde et al., 2017).
 To make rabbit rearing more viable as a small-scale business, Makinde and Inuwa (2015) advocated the utilization of cheap and locally available feedstuffs with a high nutritive value and digestibility.

 One of such cheap and locally available ingredient is tallow (Detarium microcarpum) seeds.
 Tallow seed was reported by Uchegbu et al. (2009) to contain a sufficient amount of protein (17‒36%), carbohydrate (39‒66%) and fats (10‒17%) with relatively adequate proportions of lysine and methionine as a percentage of the protein (2.14 and 1.0% respectively).
 In the feeding trial conducted by Obun et al. (2011), the authors reported that when tallow seed meal was boiled for 80 minutes, about 20% was incorporated in the diet of starter chicks without any adverse effects on growth performance.
 Furthermore, Obun (2013) reported that raw tallow seed meal can be included in the broiler diet up to the 5% level without influencing the acceptability of the feed and haematological and biochemical indices of broilers.
-However, there is a dearth of information on the potential of D. Microcarpum seed meal as an alternative feed source for rabbits.
+However, there is a dearth of information on the potential of D. microcarpum seed meal as an alternative feed source for rabbits.
 It was in view of the above that this study was conducted to investigate productive performance, blood constituents, nutrient digestibility and organoleptic properties of rabbits fed raw tallow seed meal based diets.

 Materials and Methods